antoniobarbalau/antoniobarbalau.github.io/commonplace/kernel.md

 At an absolute level, there is nothing to attain.
 At least no goal which can be formulated as a proposition.
 But does not mean that we don't have desires and that we should not avoid pain for instance.
 It just means that in terms of goals there are no absolute ones and we're just left off with our human goals.
 As per the previous paragraph, we also can't gain absolute understanding, so let's continue our discussion by focusing on local goals and local understanding.

+### Summary

+If I were to summarize everything I wrote here, it would be a slight adaptation of Kodo Sawaki's message to Taisen Deshimaru: "Life is full of suffering, and we make it worse with our foolishness, nevertheless, love humanity with all your heart."
+Similar to Viktor Frankl, I believe that amid all this suffering, we can engage in acts of caring that can bring meaning to our life and make life worth living.
+So the thing to do when suffering occurs, is to continue our practice.

 ## Book List

 These sorted in a curriculum.
 This first section contain only very short, easy to read books, covering the very basic principles: (i) the realization that the life full of wealth and fame alone is not meaningful, (ii) the very basics about cultivating loving relationships that are meaningful and (iii) the very basics of getting to know yourself, building a meaningful relationship with yourself and investigating your cognitive patterns.